clubcapra/rove/README.md

 colcon build
 ```

+## Work in a docker container

+You need to have docker installed and running on your computer.
+If you use Windows, you will need Xserver to display the GUI.
+You will also need to copy the sample.env file to .env and change the values to match your system.
+(Default should work for most setup)

 ## Adding New Packages

 To add a package for Rove, create it using the ROS2 command ([Creating Your First ROS2 Package](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html)).
 Name it starting with `rove_` to ensure Git tracking.
 For non-Rove specific packages, create a separate repository and add it to `rove.repos`.